 Karen Booth – Hoodsport

-The Port of Hoodsport supports efforts to limit the spread of COVID-19 while maintaining essential operations.
-The Port marina, dock and waterfront park facilities remain open to the public, all visitors are asked to maintain social distancing guidelines.
-The port has implemented protocol to maintain the health safety, and wellbeing of port personnel, travelers, and community members.
+The Port of Hoodsport supports efforts to limit the spread of COVID-19 while maintaining essential operations in accordance with the governor’s mandates.
+The Port marina, dock and waterfront park facilities remain open to the public, all visitors are asked to wear a mask and maintain social distancing as per guidelines.
+The port implemented protocol to maintain the health, safety, and wellbeing of port personnel, travelers, and the community.

-The Port’s surveillance system films the waterfront park, dock, parking area, shed, office and public restrooms, it tremendously helps with monitoring theft, dumping of household garbage and unsavory activities in and around the port properties.
+The Port’s surveillance system monitors activities at the waterfront park, dock, parking area, shed, office and public restrooms in and around port properties.

 “Overnight” moorage is available at the Port of Hoodsport’s Marina dock on a first come first served basis, no reservations, fees are $10. p/night and stays are limited to 24 hours at a time.
 Be sure to check the Washington Department of Fish and Wildlife website for fishing & harvesting dates, times & warnings.
 (In 2015 The Washington State Dept of Health closed most of Hood Canal to recreational shellfish (oysters, clams, mussels) harvest.
 This was due to the detection of a marine biotoxin, paralytic shellfish poison (PSP) which can be deadly and cannot be removed by cooking.
 Each and every time you harvest, Everyone needs to check the marine biotoxin hotline at 1-800-562-5632 or go to the website of the Washington Department of Fish and Wildlife at www.doh.wa.gov/shellfishsafety.htm for more information.)